chiranjeevimn/Java-Programs/README.md

 # Java-Programs
-This repository contain Java programs.
+This repository contain Java programs\n.
 **Bank_admin_menu** file contain the Demonstration of Command lineBased java programming a.Declaration of variable and initialization b.conditional and iterative statement - If, else, for, While